pipo24/whatthewdi12/Answers.md

 TYRONE:
-"That wasnt porn... someone sent me a football video"
+"That wasnt porn... someone sent me a football video" "Gerry the project is up here!"
+"What the fuck is gerry doing here",
+"note to james: Frustrated man charged by police after shooting his uncooperative computer"

 ELENA:
 "two words = much coding!"
+"When in doubt: pizza!"
+"who invented rugby?"
+"rane? rain?"
+"at least im hanging from a strawberry tree"

 DANI:
 "I have an error!"